Fraud Blocker Safaris in Kenya: Best Place on Earth to View Big Cats

 Combine wildlife, culture, luxury and relaxation on this ultimate East Africa bush and beach honeymoon (or romantic anniversary trip)!

-This safari includes some of our favorite unique Kenyan accommodations and a huge variety of activities, all for an incredible discount- over 40% off of the high season rate.
+This safari includes some of our favorite unique Kenyan accommodations and a huge variety of activities during one of the best kept secret seasons.

 Ultimate East Africa: Exceptional Guiding in Northern Tanzania and the Masai Mara